One Bud Technique Tutorial

 By the end of the flowering stage you’ll have one, massive, bud.

 What are the pro’s and con’s of One Bud?

-One Budding is definitely has some strong points, but overall it really isn’t one of our favorite plant training techniques.
+One Budding definitely has some strong points, but overall it’s not one of our favorite plant training techniques.

 Here’s an overview of the main pro’s and con’s we found

 One budding is a plant training that you should start early on within the plant’s life.

 Generally, it’s best to wait until she’s grown her 3rd stage of branches before doing anything.
 Before that she’s a little too young, pruning her branches or leaves might stress her out a little too much, although shouldn’t kill her.

 Efforts will be different during the vegetative stage and the flowering one.
 Most efforts will actually be done during the vegetative cycle.